Table of Contents

 During the settlement process, you’ll also likely accrue interest and late fees on your unpaid accounts.
 However, Freedom Debt Relief works to negotiate dramatic savings so that you ideally still save money after the settlement.

-Once your account has reached an appropriate amount, Freedom actively begins the negotiation process.
+Once your account has reached an appropriate amount, they actively begin the negotiation process.
 They use your account as proof of funds for making a lump sum payment — often an attractive offer in the eyes of a creditor.

-For many clients, the first settlement is achieved within two and four months of negotiations, but it’s also possible for it to take six months or more to start seeing results.
+For some clients, the first settlement is achieved in as little as six months.
 When you receive a settlement, the discharged amount counts as taxable income for the year, so talk to a tax expert to fully understand the implications.

 Freedom Debt Relief is a founding member of the American Fair Credit Council, working hard to promote transparency and industry regulations.
-Their track record speaks for itself, and creditors are familiar with this industry giant; in fact, Freedom regularly resolves about 25,000 accounts each month.
+Their track record speaks for itself, and creditors are familiar with this industry giant; in fact, they regularly resolve nearly 44,000 accounts on average each month.

 Additionally, you don’t have to pay fees until you see results.
 While you’re by no means required to use a consolidation loan, Freedom Debt Relief does allow for them and partners with a lender if you choose that route.
 Most people, however, rely on their own monthly contributions for the debt settlement fund.